-One of the best ways of breathing life to your content is by presenting it in infographics.
+One of the best ways of breathing life to your content is by presenting it in Infographics for SEO (IF SEO).
 Research studies show that people who follow directions with illustrations and texts do 323% better than those who just follow instructions without any illustrations.
 This statistics explains why infographics are shared 3x more than other types of content on social media.

 The concept of conveying information using visuals is not new in the Singapore online marketing landscape.
 Hundreds of other companies in your niche are probably using them to get in touch with their audience, so you have no option but to come up with smart ways of beating them at their own game.